linfeng-wang/TBpt/README.md

 ## Repository Structure
 _Original data are not included, as permission for access is needed from TB portal_

-- `environment.yml`: conda environment file
+- `envs/environment.yml`: conda environment file
+- `requirements.txt`: packages used to construct dashboard env (runtime.txt used for dashboard env as well)
-- `Appl`: streamlit dashboard
+- `App/`: streamlit dashboard
   - `example_input.csv/xslx`: example input, add your own data in, in this format
   - `feature_list.pkl`: list of features for input
 - `Analysis/`: Data analysis and modelling.
   - `Figures/`: plots and tables
-  - `Figures/`: save model model weights for the full model
+  - `model_weights/`: saved model model weights for the full model
   - `data_processing.ipynb`: data cleaning and engineering to generate clinical_lung_na1.csv
   - `multiclass_prediction.ipynb`: Modelling and associated calculations.
   - `KS_statistics.ipynb`: KS calculation